jaredhirsch/firefox-notes/README.md

 - Newb hackers could edit the default page styles / template, or add third-party snippets for comments, social sharing, analytics, ads
 - Intermediate hackers could add jQuery and various jQuery plugins to change the notes' behavior
 - Advanced hackers could use a single-page framework like React to serve notes
 - The name **hacker mode** is important: we are reappropriating the term and restoring its original meaning.
 Hacking is about tinkering: harmless learning, creativity, fun.
-The name will create buzz in the short term, and reshape the connotations of the word 'hacker' in the long term.
-(Facebook has also pushed back against the negative meaning of this term in popular culture.)
+The name will create buzz in the short term, and hopefully help reshape the connotations of the word 'hacker' in the long term.

 ## Free self-publishing: notes are HTML, so serve them from Firefox
 - Integrate a simple HTTPS web server (many add-ons do this already)